Playa Del Carmen Restaurant Guide

 The Traveler’s Table

-Traveler’s Table is not a restaurant; it’s a 5-course, interactive culinary learning adventure, seated under a thatch roof around a few seaside long tables.
+The Traveler’s Table is not a traditional restaurant; it’s a 5-course, interactive culinary learning adventure, seated under a thatch roof around a few seaside long tables.
 This is a can’t miss dining experience at the Punta Venado Beach Club.
 Guests thoroughly enjoy learning about Mexican food’s Spanish, African, and Middle Eastern cultural influences through every bite.
+Reservations are required well in advance for this culinary experience.

 Casa Amate

 Nestled within the stunning Andaz Mayakoba Resort in Playa del Carmen’s North End, you will find a culinary oasis in Casa Amate.
 The menu at Casa Amate is curated to showcase the rich and flavorful cuisine of Mexico, Central America, and Latin America.
 Try some of the best Mole in Playa del Carmen, and don’t miss out on the perfectly cooked and flavorful Octopus.
+The Pulpo a la Huancaina and the Tikin Xic-style fish are both current signature dishes.
 Other favorites include the flavorful Red Snapper and the delicious Prime Steak with wild mushrooms.
+The restaurant does not allow children under 12.

 More